openeuler-mirror/stratovirt/docs/quickstart.md

 ### 4.3 Close the VM

 ACPI(Advanced Configuration and Power Interface) has not been implemented yet in StratoVirt.
-Power manament, such as `shutdown` or `reboot` behavior, is not allowed.
+Power management, such as `shutdown` or `reboot` behavior, is not allowed.
 So it is not feasible to use `shutdown` or `poweroff` command to close the VM.
 Instead, use `reboot` command in the guest or `quit` command with QMP to close the VM.